WHO WE ARE

 Melanie Toolsie returned to private practice recently after 20 years as litigation counsel with the Department of Justice.
 For the Attorney General of Canada, she represented many departments and federal bodies before the courts at first instance and appellate levels, including acting on behalf of: Health Canada, Canadian Food Inspection Agency, Public Prosecution Service Canada, Correctional Services Canada, CSIS, the RCMP, the Canada Revenue Agency, Public Works & Government Services Canada, Employment and Social Development Canada, Transport Canada, and Canada Border Services Agency.
 A keen interest in the inner workings of government led her to concurrently pursue a Masters in Administrative Law at Osgoode Hall, which she completed in 2013.
 Course work and research examined the broad ranging decision-making authority of the State and the frameworks devised to deliver procedural and substantive justice and outcomes.
 Prior to public law litigation, Melanie was in private immigration law practice and gave seminars to prospective new immigrants in Jakarta, Indonesia.
 Melanie is a graduate of the joint LL.B.-J.D. program at the University of Windsor and the University of Detroit Mercy (Michigan) in 1998.
 Her earlier endeavours have included: teaching U.S. constitutional law and criminal law and procedure at Martin Luther King High School in Detroit; former Chairperson of the Complaints Committee/Public Appointee for the College of Dental Technologists of Ontario; former Chairperson of the Auditorium Neighbourhood Association.

-Melanie now brings more than two decades of litigation experience and nimbleness to help clients exercise their own best decision making to avoid litigation or navigate it ably, across the areas of family law, estates, and immigration.
+Melanie now brings more than two decades of litigation experience and nimbleness to help clients exercise their own best decision making to avoid litigation or navigate it ably, across the areas of family law and estates.
 Outside of the law, Melanie seizes recharging moments at the family koi and goldfish farm, and less gentle times in the adventurous endeavour of rearing three children, cycling and reading the Kitchener-Waterloo Record with a strong cup of coffee.

 Alex Toolsie founded the family law side of the practice in 2013, after having practiced for several years in Brisbane, Australia, where he had graduated from University of Queensland’s law school in 2003.
 He eventually hung up his cherished Gold Coast diving gear and returned home to practice law and play chess on home soil.
 Having completed a Bachelors degree in Peace and Conflict Studies at the University of Waterloo in 2000, the practice of family law was a good natural fit professionally.
 Alex’s roots in the K-W community were re-established and ripened until Alex’s passing in October 2020.